Terrorism and extremism

 What do the authorities do?

 Various government partners and security services work together every day in the fight against terrorism, extremism and radicalisation, for example Coordination Unit for Threat Analysis (CUTA), State Security, the Federal Police, the General Intelligence and Security Service (ADIV-SGRS, Defence), and others.
-They exchange information, are responsible for the Radicalism Action Plan (Plan R) and are in contact with foreign intelligence services.
+They exchange information, are responsible for the Strategic Note Terrorism and Extremism, including the radicalisation process (Strategy T.E.R.) and are in contact with foreign intelligence services.

 CUTA also provides punctual and strategic threat analyses, on a scale of 1 to 4: